satyendrakumarsharma/algorithms/README.md

 # algorithms
-Basic Algorithms, which I have been learning
+Basic Algorithms, which I have been learning.

+#1 Sorting
+## Selection Sort